LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-03-01-documentation.md

 ### Using Dev Container

 For a simpler setup procedure, you can run the dev container in Visual Studio Code.
 To do this, open the folder you cloned the `librephotos.docs` repository to and run `code .`.
 Visual Studio Code will then prompt you to run in a container.
 The container will take a while to build.

 When in the container, you can use Visual Studio Code's [Tasks function](https://code.visualstudio.com/Docs/editor/tasks) to build and host the site locally, at [http://localhost:4000/](http://localhost:4000/).

 ## Naming

 ### Categories

-Articles are organised by category; each article's category has to be declared in both the file name and the file content.
+Articles are organised by categories; each article's category has to be declared in both the file name, and the file content.
 This will be explained below.
 The available categories are:

 | {% assign categories_table = " | Category Name | Category Number |
 | ------------------------------ | :-----------: |" %}